cfengine/documentation/resources/additional-topics/agility.markdown

 To keep the number of contexts to a minimum, CFEngine avoids mixing up what policy is being expressed with how the promises are kept.
 It uses a declarative language to separate the what from the how.
 This allows ordinary users to see what was intended without having to know the meaning of how, as was the case when scripting was used to configure systems.

-Previous: Comprehension, Up: Understanding Agility
+Previous: Comprehension, Up: Understanding agility
 1.6 Efficiency

 Finally, if we think about the efficiency of a configuration, which is another way of estimating its simplicity, we are interested in how much work it takes to represent our intentions.
 There are two ways we can think about efficiency: the efficiency of the automated process and the human efficiency in deploying it.